 If you’re physically addicted to a regular dose, and miss your drink, withdrawal can be difficult.

 Energy drinks sneak caffeine into your day, and you might not realize how much you’ve had.
-Keep this in mind: a 16-oz Monster or Rockstar contains 160 mg of caffeine, a bit more than you’d get in half a cup of coffee.
-For more detail, see this chart from the Center for Science in the Public Interest for the caffeine content of store-bought drinks.
+Keep this in mind: On average, a 16-oz Monster or Rockstar contains 150 mg of caffeine, a bit more than you’d get in half a cup of coffee.

 The side effects of energy drinks

 When an Australian poison center reported on about 300 calls linked to energy drinks, it listed the most common symptoms that raised alarm.
-Palpitations were more common, followed by tremors or shaking, restlessness or agitation, gastrointestinal upset (including gas), chest pain, dizziness, tingling or numb skin, insomnia, breathing trouble, and headaches.
+Palpitations were more common, followed by:

 How safe are the ingredients in energy drinks?